milk-tax-opinion-header-illus-webp.webp

 Learn more about the environmental footprints of various Plant-Based Milk Alternatives.

-Lowering the VAT on plant-based milk alternatives would help make them more affordable, giving a fairer opportunity for more consumers to choose more sustainable options.
-Right now, the reduced VAT rates for dairy products seem like another form of subsidy - however less obvious - for the struggling dairy industry.
+Lowering the VAT on plant-based milk alternatives would help make them more affordable, giving more consumers a fairer opportunity to choose more sustainable options.
+Right now, the reduced VAT rates for dairy products seem like another subsidy for the struggling dairy industry.

 Supporting Dairy - A Conflicting Interest?

-Given the fact that the production of dairy milk amounts for considerably higher uses of resources (land and water) and results in significantly higher CO2 emissions (relevant for climate change) than plant-based drinks, supporting both causes to fight climate change and help the dairy industry to revive their business sounds like conflicting interests.
+Given the fact that the production of dairy milk amounts to considerably higher uses of resources (land and water) and results in significantly higher CO2 emissions (relevant for climate change) than plant-based drinks, supporting both causes to fight climate change and help the dairy industry to revive their business could be seen as counterintuitive.

 Read More About The Common Agricultural Policy (CAP).

-Recently, global ‘food awareness’ NGO ProVeg called on national lawmakers to end this unfair VAT gap on plant-milks and drew the public eye on this double standard.6 However, little has changed in this regard since then.
+Recently, global ‘food awareness’ NGO ProVeg called on national lawmakers to end this unfair VAT gap on plant-milks and drew the public eye on this double standard.6 However, little has changed.
 Policymakers still seem reluctant to pave the way for dairy alternatives.
-For instance, in 2017, the EU strictly banned the term “milk” for purely plant-based products in 2017.7 While on the surface, this was claimed to be a ruling to protect consumers, surveys show that consumers are not confused by terms like “soy milk” or “plant cheese”, especially since their purely plant-based ingredients are usually marketed in a transparent way.
+For instance, in 2017, the EU strictly banned the term “milk” for purely plant-based products in 2017.7 While on the surface, this was claimed to be a ruling to protect consumers, surveys show that consumers are not confused by terms like “soy milk” or “plant cheese”, especially since their purely plant-based ingredients are usually marketed transparently.

-However, the ruling established that the terms ‘milk’, ‘cheese’, etc. are unique to dairy products and therefore set them apart from plant-based alternatives.7 In reality, this court decision seemed to support the dairy industry, as exclusive labels could give dairy products a competitive advantage.6 Such decisions are also shaped and influenced by powerful lobby organisations that have a significant impact on important political matters on national and pan-national levels.
+However, the ruling established that the terms ‘milk’, ‘cheese’, etc. are unique to dairy products and set them apart from plant-based alternatives.7 In reality, this court decision seemed to support the dairy industry, as exclusive labels could give dairy products a competitive advantage.6 Such decisions are also shaped and influenced by powerful lobby organisations that significantly impact important political matters on national and pan-national levels.

 Choose an Alternative Milk Anyway

-Authorities need to be held accountable for their promises towards a more sustainable future.
-However, it is also upon us, the consumers, to make more sustainable choices – and make our voices heard with our purchasing power.
-Opting for a dairy alternative during the next trip for groceries is one small step that adds up if many consumers join together.
+Authorities must be held accountable for their promises of a more sustainable future.
+However, we, the consumers, must make more sustainable choices and make our voices heard with our purchasing power.
+Opting for a dairy alternative alongside your regular cheese is one way consumers can do this.

 Related articles